Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Introduction

-Figure \ref{exs} illustrates the image representation used in the proposed image analysis procedure.
-Panel (a) shows the original X-ray as a collection of pixel intensity values stored as a matrix, while panel (b) displays the masks obtained through image segmentation \citep{gaggion2024chexmask}.
-Panels (c) and (d) present the data we aim to analyze: the contours of the three objects of interest, denoted $C_1$, $C_2$ and $C_3$, which can be represented by two coordinate functions, i.e., $C_j=(X_j,Y_j)^\top, j=1,2,3$.
-Together, these contours form a multivariate planar curve $\mathbf{C}=(C_1^\top,\ldots, C_p^\top)^\top$ (with $p = 3$), which constitutes the parsimonious image representation studied in this work.
+As a motivating example, we consider segmented chest X-ray images containing the right lung, the heart, and the left lung, where the statistical problem is to detect cardiomegaly, a condition characterized by an abnormally large heart relative to the lungs.
+The relevant information is not contained in the shape of a single organ alone, but rather in the joint configuration of multiple anatomical structures.
+Figure \ref{exs} illustrates the proposed representation.
+Panel (a) shows the original chest X-ray, represented as a matrix of pixel intensities, while panel (b) displays the segmentation masks obtained using the method of \citet{gaggion2024chexmask}.
+Panels (c) and (d) present the objects that form the basis of our analysis.
+The contours of the right lung, heart, and left lung, denoted $C_1$, $C_2$, and $C_3$, are extracted from the masks and represented as planar closed curves.
+By traversing the boundary of each organ from the starting point indicated by the black arrow, each contour can be represented by two coordinate functions, namely $C_j^\top=(X_j,Y_j)$, $j=1,2,3$.
+Collectively, these contours form the multivariate planar curve $\mathbf{C}=(C_1^\top,\ldots,C_p^\top)^\top$, with $p=3$, which constitutes the parsimonious image representation studied throughout this paper.